zachwylde00/samples/README.md

 5. Relax:  Xooa is doing the blockchain heavy lifting.
 You will be redirected to app dashboard when the deployment completes.

 6. Navigate to **Identities** tab, click or tap **Add New**, enter name for Identity  and set permissions to Read+Write.
-Copy the **API Token** and save it in secure place.
-You will need when calling the APIs.

-7. Copy and store the **API Token** values.
-You need this to authorize API requests.
+7. Copy and store the **API Token** value.
+You need it to authorize API requests.
+API Token cannot be dispalyed after you closed the window, but it may get regenerated.

 ___